 Now is the time to add your pumpkins!
 Try to vary the heights and colors for a casual look.
 As I mentioned above, I mixed cinderella pumpkins and traditional pumpkins to achieve this look while staying on budget.
 One of my favorite things about fall porch decor is that it looks best (in my opinion) when it isn’t too perfect.
 No need to match both sides of the porch!
 Use faux cinderella pumpkins if you cannot find real ones.

 Finally, finish off the look with an autumn wreath, pillows, and a cozy throw if you have chairs on your porch.
-If not, add height with a few large planters with topiaries, or dried cornstalks on either side.
+If you do not have chairs, add height with a few large planters and topiaries or dried cornstalks on either side.

 I hope this post was inspiring if you are planning a fall porch with cinderella pumpkins.
 If you go pumpkin hunting, let me know below where you found the best ones!
 XO,